 On the final day, if both captains (the batsmen at the wicket may act for their captain) accept that there is no prospect of either side achieving a victory, they may agree to finish the match after (a) the time for the commencement of the last hour has been reached OR (b) there are a minimum of 15 overs to be bowled, whichever is the later.
+This however, would not be applicable for 2 Days cricket.

-- 12.7.7 Notwithstanding any other provision, there shall be no further play on any day, other than the last day, if a wicket falls or a batsman retires or if the players have occasion to leave the field during the last minimum over within 3 minutes of the scheduled cessation time or thereafter.
+12.7.6 Notwithstanding any other provision, there shall be no further play on any day, other than the last day, if a wicket falls or a batsman retires or if the players have occasion to leave the field during the last minimum over within 3 minutes of the scheduled cessation time or thereafter.
 This shall also apply to the additional time permitted in order to complete the minimum over requirement for the day.
-If an over is interrupted in these circumstances stumps shall be drawn for the day and the over shall be completed on the resumption of play. - 12.7.8 An over completed on resumption of a new day's play shall be disregarded in calculating minimum overs for that day. - 12.7.9 Stumps Drawn
+If an over is interrupted in these circumstances stumps shall be drawn for the day and the over shall be completed on the resumption of play.

-Except on the final day:
+12.7.7 An over completed on resumption of a new day's play shall be disregarded in calculating minimum overs for that day.

+12.7.8 Stumps Drawn

-- 12.7.9.1 In the event of play being suspended for any reason at or after the most recently scheduled or rescheduled cessation time, stumps shall be drawn upon play being suspended. - 12.7.9.2 In the event of the players already being off the field for a suspension of play at the most recently rescheduled cessation time, then stumps will be drawn at that time. - 12.7.10 The scoreboard shall show: - 12.7.10.1 the total number of overs bowled with the ball currently in use: and - 12.7.10.2 the minimum number of overs remaining to be bowled in a day. - 12.7.11 Penalties shall apply for slow over rates (refer to the ICC Code of Conduct and see clause 12.9 below). - 12.7.12 Day-Night Tests
+Except on the final day: 12.7.8.1 In the event of play being suspended for any reason at or after the most recently scheduled or rescheduled cessation time, stumps shall be drawn upon play being suspended.

+12.7.8.2 In the event of the players already being off the field for a suspension of play at the most recently rescheduled cessation time, then stumps will be drawn at that time.

+12.7.9 Penalties shall apply for slow over rates (refer to the PCB Code of Conduct and see clause 12.9 below).

+Day-Night First class Matches

-Home Boards may, prior to the commencement of a Test, and with the agreement of the Visiting Board, seek the approval of the ICC to play the match as a day/night Test.
-In such a case the hours of play shall be determined by agreement between the Home Board and the Visiting Board subject to there being 6 hours scheduled play per day.
+In such a case, the hours of play shall be determined by PCB subject to there being 6 hours scheduled play per day.